ryan-ahrari/Dell-Resilient-Kubernetes-Cluster-Availability/README.md

    kubectl apply -f {YAML FILE}
 ```

-With the following files: pv1.yaml, pv2.yaml, pv3.yaml
+With the following files (do them in order): pv1.yaml, pv2.yaml, pv3.yaml, StatefulSet.yaml
+<br> </br>
+You should now have a working Kubernetes cluster that is running etcd as an external service!

 <br> </br>